cfw-guide/dsi.cfw.guide/_pages/en_US/f3-(linux).md

 ### Instructions

 1. Extract the F3 archive anywhere on your computer.
-2. `cd` into the f3 directory
+2. Launch the terminal in the F3 directory.
-3. Run `make` to compile F3
+3. Run `make` to compile F3.
-4. Insert your SD card into your computer
+4. Insert your SD card into your computer.
-5. Mount your SD card
+5. Mount your SD card.
-6. Run `./f3write <your sd card mount point>`
+6. Run `./f3write <your sd card mount point>`.
 - Wait until the process is complete.
 See below for an example output.

 		$ ./f3write /media/michel/6135-3363/